alexcusack/book-whisperer/README.md

 Each client has a favorite book that changes every 10 seconds.
 The objective is that all nodes are aware of each other node's favorite book.
-The network is fault tolerant to nodes going down with the exception of the introducer, the introducer can't go down...
+The network is fault tolerant to nodes going down but if the introducer goes down new nodes won't have a method of discoverying peers

-A node will periodically ping it's peers to get any new peers their aware of.
+A node will periodically ping its peers to get any new peers they're aware of.
 The introducer is only pinged at startup and maintains a list of all nodes

 ## Running it
 ```bash